Muttiah Muralitharan – True Magician In the History of Cricket

 The legendary batsmen who faced him found that the normal clues as to whether he was bowling a leg-break, or an off-break wasn’t there.
 No one had ever bowled quite like him before and it was bound to take people time to fathom what he was up to and work out a method (most, of course, never really did).
 It is not surprising people were suspicious.

 Muralitharan was born in Kandy.
 His father Muttiah Sinnasamy ran a successful confectionary business and, Muralitharan is the eldest of his four sons.
 When he was nine years old, he was sent to St. Anthony’s college.
-A private school run by Benedictine monks and styled upon Ampleforth College in England. because this game can be only enriched by the characters of like Muttiah Muralitharan!
+A private school run by Benedictine monks and styled upon Ampleforth College in England. because this game can be only enriched by the characters like Muttiah Muralitharan!

 For this genial off-spinner, the strategy is child’s play, really and batsmen have discovered it the hard way as they have often been stranded, grouping for the ball.
-Murali has been the torchbearer of the Sri Lankan attack with an enthusiasm which is so infectious.
+Murali has been the torchbearer of the Sri Lankan attack with an enthusiasm that is so infectious.
 Just watch the team converge on him, every time he claims a victim, that radiant smile glowing on his face and eyes, so wide, reflecting the joy each conquest brings to this most wonderful person.

 It took a while for the controversy to subside adequately for all the facts to emerge.
 The decision of Australia’s umpires (Daryll Hair) to call him for throwing during Sri Lanka’s tour there in 1995–96 – when he was only 23 years old.
 At that time, he was not yet the seasoned match-winner he later became – generated more heat than light.
 However, gradually the message got home that Murali’s bowling arm had possessed a deformity since birth and could never be fully straightened.

 We have heard that spinners mature late, but this bowler has been an acclaimed performance in his early days in international cricket.
 He said, I always wanted to be an off-spinner, unable to explain the precise reason for his love to be a slower bowler.
-The serene surroundings of Kandy are his home town and once the capital of Sinhalese kings has had a lasting impression on Murali.
+The serene surroundings of Kandy his hometown and once the capital of Sinhalese kings has had a lasting impression on Murali.
 Much is made of Murali being the lone Hindu in the team, a thought which has never occurred to him and neither to his colleagues.

 This gentle Tamil has risen from this background to win the affections of his countrymen who look for solace in cricketing triumphs even as frequent gunfire and bomb blasts cruelly remind the society of a nation bleeding and gasping.
 The cricketing garden tended by Ranatunga and Sanath Jayasuriya has started to blossom, with Murali its most fragrant flower.

 During the 1995-96 tour of Australia, he was no-balled twice for bowling with suspect action, first by Darrel Hair in MCG and then by Ross Emerson in Brisbane.
-The controversy threatened his career but analysis carried out by Darryl Foster, a renowned bio-mechanist and by the University of Hong Kong proved sufficient for the ICC and his action was cleared.
+The controversy threatened his career but analysis carried out by Darryl Foster, a renowned bio-mechanist, and by the University of Hong Kong proved sufficient for the ICC, and his action was cleared.
 However, it was not the end of his problems as Ross Emerson called him again in Adelaide during the Sri Lanka tour to Australia in 1999.

-As testing methods became more thorough, it also transpired that almost all bowlers delivered the ball with a slightly bent arm: a tolerance level of 15 degrees was eventually set which effectively (and some critics said conveniently) allowed Muralitharan to bowl without being called again.
+As testing methods became more thorough, it also transpired that almost all bowlers delivered the ball with a slightly bent arm: a tolerance level of 15 degrees was eventually set which effectively (and some critics said conveniently) allowed Muttiah Muralitharan to bowl without being called again.
 It was a big debate that was never going to be resolved to everyone’s satisfaction.

 What also had to be borne in mind was that irrespective of what his arm was doing.
 Because his wrist had a phenomenal flex of its own; to what extent this depended on movement lower down the arm was merely something else for observers and law-makers to ponder over.
 What is beyond argument is that he provided a great spectacle.

 His abiding image of him is of that look of a wild-eyed, smiling assassin.
-You would love watching him bowl because he was so obviously loved it and wanted to bowl and bowl and bowl (he averaged 55 overs per Test, more than any other leading bowler).
+You would love watching him bowl because he so obviously loved it and wanted to bowl and bowl and bowl (he averaged 55 overs per Test, more than any other leading bowler).
 When you heard him talk, you could sense how excited he was about his art.

-Murali was a tireless and joyous performer who did not ever want to give up.
+Muttiah Muralitharan was a tireless and joyous performer who did not ever want to give up.
 He played for Sri Lanka until almost his 40th year and in 2014 at the age of 42 was still turning out in the Indian Premier League, Twenty20 is another format in which he was highly effective.
 He rarely got slogged.
 His figures are unmatched and, in all probability, un-catchable.

-Murali 800 wickets in Test matches and 534 in one-day internationals are both records, as are his number of five-wicket hauls in a Test inning (67, almost double the 37 of his nearest rival Shane Warne) and ten-wicket hauls in a match (22, compared to Warne’s ten).
+Murali’s 800 wickets in Test matches and 534 in one-day internationals are both records, as are his number of five-wicket hauls in a Test inning (67, almost double the 37 of his nearest rival Shane Warne) and ten-wicket hauls in a match (22, compared to Warne’s ten).
 A few months after his traumatic experience in Australia, Murali played an important role in Sri Lanka’s 1996 World Cup triumph, an event that formally sealed their arrival as a global force.

-He only took seven wickets in the tournament but in six matches never conceded more than 42 runs in his ten overs (in the final against Australia his figures were 10-0-31-1).
+Muttiah Muralitharan only took seven wickets in the tournament but in six matches never conceded more than 42 runs in his ten overs (in the final against Australia his figures were 10-0-31-1).
 Two years later he singlehandedly destroyed England in a Test Match at The Oval with a mammoth match figure of 16 for 220 (the fifth-best of all time).

 It was Sri Lanka’s first Test win on English soil and another marker in their rise.
 Muralitharan in partnership with Chaminda Vaas, a very fine left-arm swing bowler who himself claimed 355 Test wickets, gave Sri Lanka the means of winning matches on a regular basis, particularly at home.
 He did have to reinvent himself in mid-career, though.